pali-english/pali-english.github.io/README.md

 than being the one king of the earth,
 than going to heaven,
 than lordship over all the world.

+    Pathabyā ekarajjena,
+        Pathabyā: of the earth
+        Ekarajjena: with sole sovereignty, one king

+    saggassa gamanena vā;
+        saggassa: of heaven
+        gamanena: going to, journeying
+        vā: or

+    Sabbalokādhipaccena,
+        Sabbalokādhipaccena: overlordship of all worlds

+    sotāpattiphalaṁ varaṁ.
+        sotāpattiphalaṁ: the fruit of stream-entry (first stage of enlightenment in Buddhism)
+        varaṁ: is better, is preferable

+    Lokavaggo terasamo.
+        Lokavaggo: World chapter
+        terasamo: thirteenth

 ### 14. Buddhavagga: The Buddhas

 Yassa jitaṁ nāvajīyati,